 The fundamental shortcoming of the dyad can be seen in its bigger brother the Triad.
 In the Triad the larger c and is that it never sees the larger context within which both sides of a system exist.
-Binary thinking is a fundamentally dyadic way of relating to the world
+Opposite thinking is a fundamentally dyadic way of relating to the world

 Dyadicism a core limiting worldview of our times.
 We see it in the political divide between right versus left or capitalism versus communism.

 - The cartesian “subject-object dyad” denies the notion of meaning (MPo) or agency (MPa)